News Guide: A look at latest Ebola developments

 A look at the top Ebola developments worldwide Monday:

-The federal Centers for Disease Control and Prevention recommended Monday that people who are at highest risk for coming down with Ebola avoid commercial travel or attending large public gatherings, even if they have no symptoms.
+The Centers for Disease Control and Prevention recommended Monday that people who are at highest risk for coming down with Ebola avoid commercial travel or attending large public gatherings, even if they have no symptoms.

 Its updated advice to state and local officials separates people in the orbit of Ebola into categories.
 Those at highest risk are anyone who’s had direct contact with an Ebola patient’s body fluids, including health care workers who suffer a needle-stick injury during a patient’s care.